neeraj-bhadani/Pyspark-Machine-Learning/README.md

 # Pyspark-Machine-Learning
-implementing machine learning algorithms with pyspark
+implementing machine learning algorithms with pyspark in Jupyter notebook